Brad Stevens: Early life

 Stevens grew up in Zionsville, Indiana, where he developed his love for basketball.
 Starting at age five, Stevens would watch taped basketball games "before he went to afternoon kindergarten".
 His father often drove him to Bloomington to watch Indiana Hoosiers games.
-"It's hard not to be [in love with basketball] when you're a kid growing up in Indiana", Stevens later said.
+Stevens later stated, "It's hard not to be [in love with basketball] when you're a kid growing up in Indiana."

 For his eighth birthday, Stevens received a new basketball hoop.
-"It's so much fun to dream in your driveway," he later remarked.
-"That's where my friends and I hung out.
+He later remarked: "It's so much fun to dream in your driveway.
+That's where my friends and I hung out.
 It was a lot of fun to grow up in that era."
-When a friend, Brandon Monk, had a basketball court installed in his back yard, Stevens "appeared instantaneously."
+When a friend, Brandon Monk, had a basketball court installed in his backyard, Stevens "appeared instantaneously."
 He was so dedicated to the game that he would bring the unprepared ingredients for grilled cheese sandwiches to Monk's house so that he would not waste time waiting for the sandwiches to cook.

 Monk's court soon became a gathering place, where kids from Zionsville and the surrounding areas would hold pickup games.
-These games helped develop Stevens's competitive streak.
+These games helped develop Stevens' competitive streak.
 Besides playing basketball, the young Stevens also enjoyed solving puzzles, a skill he later applied to analyzing opposing teams to find their weaknesses.

 Stevens attended Zionsville Community High School, where he became a star basketball player.
 Stevens wore No. 31 in high school in honor of Indiana Pacers guard Reggie Miller.
-During his freshman year, Stevens got up early to practice shooting at a local gym before school.
-The hard work paid off as Stevens made the varsity team that year.
-By the time his high school career was complete, Stevens had set school records for career scoring, assists, steals, and three-point field goals.
-As of 2017, he still holds the records for career points per game average (26.8), total career points (1508), assists (444), and steals (156), as well as the single-season points record (644 in 1995).
-Stevens was named to the all-conference team three times.
-In 1995, Stevens was the sectional MVP and the leading scorer in state sectional play (32.3 ppg).
+As a freshman, Stevens got up early to practice shooting at a local gym before school.
+The hard work paid off as he made the varsity team that year.
+By the end of his high school career, Stevens had set school records for career scoring, assists, steals, and three-point field goals.
+As of 2017, he still holds the records for career points per game average (26.8), total career points (1,508), assists (444), and steals (156), as well as the single-season points record (644 in 1995).
+Stevens was named to the all-conference team thrice.
+In 1995, he was the sectional MVP and the leading scorer in state sectional play (32.3 ppg).